igg002/igg002.github.io/_projects/T1/(1) The Inn at the End of the World.md

 ---
 name: The Inn at the End of the World
 tools: [Unity, C#, AI]
-image: https://imgur.com/1Nk26PU.gif  # One static thumbnail and one animated thumbnail.
+image: https://i.imgur.com/1Nk26PU.gif  # One static thumbnail and one animated thumbnail locally.
 description: # 2021  # A relaxing hospitality sim set in a quiet apocalypse.
 ---